geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 So I think the thing that I really want you to focus on this week is just starting to stress test this on bigger and bigger kernels.

 ##### **Geohot** [[00:05:16](https://www.youtube.com/watch?v=22O5E5aAnJU&t=316)]
-And on bigger and bigger...
+And on bigger and bigger..

 ##### **Nimlgen** [[00:05:20](https://www.youtube.com/watch?v=22O5E5aAnJU&t=320)]
-You know, we have to get LLAMA-405B tracing with viz.
+You know, we have to get LLaMA-405B tracing with viz.

 ##### **Nimlgen** [[00:05:23](https://www.youtube.com/watch?v=22O5E5aAnJU&t=323)]
 viz equals two, basically.